jacksonConrad/better-simple-arbitrage/README.md

 _It is important to keep both the bot wallet private key and bundleExecutor owner private key secure.
 The bot wallet attempts to not lose WETH inside an arbitrage, but a malicious user would be able to drain the contract._

-navigate to the folder with the dockerfile in it. open the dockerfile and fill in the variables with your own information
+Navigate to the folder with the dockerfile in it.
+Open the dockerfile and fill in the variables with your own information
 ```
 docker build . -t simple-arbitrage
 docker run -it --rm simple-arbitrage